HCDigitalScholarship/Datarescue/README.md

 ### 5. End the Web Capture Session

-- When you've finished capturing the content, click the **“Finish Recording”** button in the top-left corner.
+- When you've finished capturing the content, click the **“Stop”** button (red dot) in the top-left corner.
 - Provide a **name** and **description** for your session to help identify it later.
 - Organize your sessions into **collections** for easier access and management.